iRB-Lab/py-ga-VRPTW/README.md

 # py-ga-VRPSTW
-A Solution to Vehicle Routing Problem with Soft Time Windows using Genetic Algorithm based on a Python Implementation
+A Python Implementation of a Genetic Algorithm-based Solution to Vehicle Routing Problem with Soft Time Windows